noblesamurai/express-amqp-logger/README.md

   // [{ kind: payload }, { kind2: 'chris' }] is flushed to amqp routingKey
 });
 ```

+`logerConfig.meta` defines an object you want to apply to the whole logger
+session.
+It will be included at the top level in the logged payload (same level
+as `logs`).

 ## API
 <a name="main"></a>